apache/calcite/site/develop/index.md

 [CALCITE-345] AssertionError in RexToLixTranslator comparing to date literal (FirstName LastName)
 {% endhighlight %}

-If your change had multiple commits, use `git rebase -i master` to squash them into a single commit, and to bring your code up to date with the latest on the main line.
+If your change had multiple commits, use `git rebase -i main` to squash them into a single commit, and to bring your code up to date with the latest on the main line.